-Our securities portfolio produced a \$907,972 unrealized loss and a \$130,538 realized loss, along with a \$55,789 foreign exchange loss for the quarter.
+Our securities portfolio produced a \$20,116 unrealized gain and a \$1,043,445 realized gain, along with a \$19,820 foreign exchange gain for the quarter.
 I would like to note that our portfolio is invested in a highly concentrated manner and often a handful of positions comprise the majority of the portfolio.
 Therefore, I would expect the portfolio to be substantially more volatile than an index fund and focus your attention on realized gains-which are indicative of where investments were underwritten compared to fair value.
 Unrealized gains can and will fluctuate wildly based on movements in our holdings-however if we purchased these investments at an attractive enough valuation, they should eventually accrete towards fair value and allow us to continue realizing gains.
-During the quarter, global equity markets experienced one of the sharpest declines in the past century and our portfolio was not immune.
-Additionally, we liquidated one large position and a number of smaller ones at losses due to their businesses being impacted negatively by COVID-19 or the effects of it.
-Subsequent to quarter end, the portfolio recovered in value quite dramatically and even showed a gain on the year at one point in April.
-The portfolio's value has since declined moderately in May.
-Currently, the portfolio's largest exposures are a number of companies that transport crude oil, refined products and propane along with natural gas producers, a telecom equipment manufacturer, a life settlement company and a financial services company.
+During the quarter, global equity markets experienced one of the sharpest rallies in the past century and our portfolio experienced a recovery from first quarter levels.
+The portfolio's value has continued to increase in value during July.
+Currently, the portfolio's largest exposures are a number of companies that transport crude oil, refined products and propane along with a natural gas producer, an entity that owns Bitcoin, a crypto-currency investment bank, a life settlement company, companies tied to housing and construction, and a large owner of land.

-Overall, I'm unhappy with how our returns have been over the past five quarters.
-I style myself as a value investor, which means that I often invest in companies that trade at large discounts to tangible book value or a low single-digit multiple on cash flows.
+Overall, I'm unhappy with our returns over the past six quarters.
+I style myself as a value investor; which means that I often invest in companies that trade at large discounts to tangible book value or a low single-digit multiple on cash flows.
 Investment trends go in cycles and currently value investing is highly out of favor.
 As a result, these securities have suffered.
 I believe strongly that there will come a part of the cycle where these securities once again appreciate towards fair value.
 Until then, our results will be at the mercy of the markets.
+I would like to note that as the market has become more volatile, we have been utilizing a number of Event-Driven strategies including put writing to achieve surprisingly strong results.
+While there can be no certainty about anything in investing, should market volatility remain high, these strategies are likely to continue performing well.